-Being impaired by alcohol or other drugs is not a defense to any violation of Hampshire's policies.
+Being impaired by alcohol or other drugs is not a defense for any violation of Hampshire's policies.

-Support for Survivors from Campus Safety & Wellbeing
+Support for Survivors from Campus Safety and Wellbeing

-The Campus Safety & Wellbeing Department has Campus Safety Assistants and Health & Wellbeing Advocates who have received specialized training in handling such offenses.
+The Campus Safety and Wellbeing office has Campus Safety Assistants and Health and Wellbeing Advocates who have received specialized training in handling such offenses.
 Support resources include:

-- Campus Safety & Wellbeing staff will assist survivors by obtaining medical attention for any injuries, and serving as a liaison with local law enforcement. - College personnel, including the director of prevention and education, Justice, Equity, and Antiracism staff, student affairs staff, Title IX Coordinator and Deputy Coordinators, and Campus Safety & Wellbeing staff will assist survivors in notifying appropriate law enforcement authorities upon request. - College staff will also advise survivors of their rights to counseling and other services offered by the College and the community.
+- Campus Safety and Wellbeing staff will assist survivors by providing or obtaining medical assistance for any injuries, and serving as a liaison with local law enforcement. - College personnel, including the Justice, Equity, and Antiracism staff, Residence Life staff, Student Success and Engagement staff, Title IX Coordinator and Deputy Coordinator, and Campus Safety and Wellbeing staff will assist survivors in notifying appropriate law enforcement authorities upon request. - College staff will also advise survivors of their rights to counseling and other services offered by the College and the community.

 Survivors are involved in all decisions about proceeding with criminal charges.
-If the survivor of a rape or sexual assault, domestic violence, dating violence, of stalking chooses to proceed in this manner, Campus Safety & Wellbeing Office will provide assistance and guidance and will serve as a liaison with local law enforcement agencies.
+If the survivor of a rape or sexual assault, domestic violence, dating violence, of stalking chooses to proceed in this manner, the Campus Safety and Wellbeing department will provide assistance and guidance and will serve as a liaison with local law enforcement agencies.